Our Services

 Helpful Resources

-Brown discharge is usually old blood and often normal, commonly seen at the start or end of a period, around ovulation, with hormonal birth control, after sex, early in pregnancy, or during perimenopause.
+Brown discharge is typically old blood leaving the body and is often normal.
+It commonly appears at the start or end of your period, around ovulation, with hormonal birth control, after sex, in early pregnancy, or during perimenopause.

 Noticing brown discharge in your underwear or when you wipe can be confusing—or even worrying.
 You may immediately wonder: what does brown discharge mean?